LLaVA-VL/LLaVA-NeXT/README.md

 # 🌋 LLaVA: Large Language and Vision Assistant

 ## Release
-- [2024/04/20] Releasing new LLaVA-Next Models with support of LLama-3 and Qwen-1.5 models, we now have Llama-3-LLaVA-Next-8B/72B and LLaVA-Next-72B model.
+- [2024/04/20] 🔥 Releasing new **LLaVA-NeXT** Models with support of LLama-3 and Qwen-1.5 models, we now have Llama-3-LLaVA-NeXT-8B/72B and LLaVA-Next-72B model.
 You could check our [results]() and [checkpoints](https://huggingface.co/collections/lmms-lab/llava-next-6623288e2d61edba3ddbf5ff) to see improved performance!
-- [2024/03/10] Releasing **LMMs-Eval**, a highly efficient evaluation pipeline we used when developing LLaVA-NeXT.
+- [2024/03/10] ❄️ Releasing **LMMs-Eval**, a highly efficient evaluation pipeline we used when developing LLaVA-NeXT.
 It supports the evaluation of LMMs on dozens of public datasets and allows new dataset onboarding, making the dev of new LMMs much faster. [[Blog](https://lmms-lab.github.io/lmms-eval-blog/lmms-eval-0.1/)] [[Codebase](https://github.com/EvolvingLMMs-Lab/lmms-eval)]
 - [2024/1/30] 🔥 LLaVA-NeXT (LLaVA-1.6) is out!
 With additional scaling to LLaVA-1.5, LLaVA-NeXT-34B outperforms Gemini Pro on some benchmarks.
 It can now process 4x more pixels and perform more tasks/applications than before.
 Check out the [blog post](https://llava-vl.github.io/blog/2024-01-30-llava-next/), and explore the [demo](https://llava.hliu.cc/)!
 Models are available in [Model Zoo](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md).
 Training/eval data and scripts coming soon.

 <details>